 vi.
 The College Judicial Board shall determine, by majority vote, whether the statement of charges has been proven.

 vii.
 The conduct officer and the Accused Student will be provided an opportunity to recommend appropriate sanctions to the College Judicial Board if it is determined that they are in violation of policy.

 viii.
 The College Judicial Board shall determine, by majority vote, what the sanctions will be.
 The sanctions are shared at the hearing with the student.

-g) Within five (5) days of the conclusion of a hearing, the College Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.
+g) Following the conclusion of the hearing, the College Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.
+Typically, an individual is provided a written decision anywhere from 2-30 days following a judicial board hearing.

 Findings and sanctions will become a part of a student’s conduct file and will be part of the student’s educational record.
 The sanctions that may be imposed by a conduct officer or hearing board are as follows:

 - a) Verbal Reprimand: This action is a formal admonition on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that their behavior has been deemed unacceptable.
 Reprimands typically do not include additional sanctions, but may.

 b) Written Warning: This action is a written statement on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that their behavior has been deemed unacceptable and that repetition or additional wrongful conduct would be followed by more severe disciplinary action.
 A written warning may include additional sanctions.

 c) Disciplinary Probation: This action constitutes a change in status between good standing and suspension or expulsion from the College.
 For a specified time period or indefinitely the student must demonstrate behavior that aligns with the mission, values, and policies of the College.
 The student is permitted to remain enrolled at the College under certain stated conditions.
 Please note that a status of Disciplinary Probation may impact a student’s ability to participate in certain student leadership or athletic capacities.